psxdev/KallistiOS/utils/pvrtex/readme_unformatted.txt

 --high-weight [levels], -H [levels]
 	When using mipmaps and compression, this increases the weight the compressor gives smaller mipmap levels, to encourage the compressor to generate them at higher quality, at the cost of lower quality higher levels.
 Not currently supported for 4BPP textures.

 	The levels parameter controls how many levels below the largest have extra weight.
 A value of 1 means every level besides the top has boosted weight, a value of 2 means the two largest levels have normal weight, while every smaller level is boosted.

 --dither [amount], -d [amount]
 	Enables dithering.
 Currently, Floyd-Steinberg is used.

 	Amount is an optional parameter that adjusts the amount of dithering, and is a decimal value from 0 to 1.
 0 will result in no dithering, while 1 results in full dithering.
 If dithering is enabled but an amount is not specified, full dithering is used.

 	This option has no effect on YUV textures, but is valid on all others.

 --stride, -s
 	Output a non-twiddled texture.
 This also allows for non-power-of-two sized textures.
 Width must still 8, 16, or a multiple of 32 less than or equal to 1024.
 Any height can be used, from 1 to 1024.

 	If a texture has a power-of-two dimensions and --stride is used, the resulting texture will be a nontwiddled texture that can be rendered without stride, for formats that support such textures. (.DT and .TEX support this, .PVR does not.)

 	Stride textures do not wrap as normal if the width is not a power-of-two, and have worse rendering performance than twiddled textures (especially when filtered or rotated).
 It is not possible to generate palettized or normal textures with stride. .PVR files cannnot use stride.

+	If a .DT file with stride is used as the input texture, and resizing is not enabled, stride will automatically be enabled.

 	Valid widths for stride texture:
 		8, 16, 32, 64, 96, 128, 160, 192, 224, 256, 320, 352, 384, 416, 480, 512, 544, 576, 608, 640, 672, 704, 736, 768, 800, 832, 864, 896, 928, 960, 992, 1024

 --resize [method], -r [method]
 	Resize a input image that is not a supported PVR texture size to a valid size.

 	If the texture is not strided, the texture will be resized to a power-of-two on both dimensions.
 For stride textures, width will be adjusted to an appropriate stride size, and the height will always be resized to a power-of-two.

 	Method controls how the image will be resized.

 	NONE
 		Generates an error if input image is not a valid size.
 This is the default.

+		If the input image is a .DT texture with stride and resize is none, stride will be enabled.
 	NEAR
 		Round size up or down to nearest valid size.
 If resize is enabled, but no method is specified, this is the default.
 	UP
 		Round size up to next valid size
 	DOWN
 		Round size down to next valid size

 	Examples for non-stride textures:
 	Source size      NONE     NEAR        UP       DOWN
 	 256x256       256x256   256x256   256x256   256x256